cafca/displaybot/README.md

 # Installation

-First, install `mplayer` and `ffmpeg` through a package manager.
-Then clone displaybot to `~/displaybot` and make a virtual environment for it.
+First, install `mplayer`, `omxplayer` and `ffmpeg` through a package manager.
+Then clone displaybot to `~/displaybot` and make a Python 3 virtual environment for it.

 Then